 - Winding down by pedaling slowly (3 min)

 With just about 10 minutes of cycling, you have the same benefits as if you had pedaled at regular intensity for 45 minutes.
-Wearing a fitness watch like the FitBit Inspire H2 or the Suunto Fitness 3 can help you count the calories burnt.
+Wearing a fitness watch like the Garmin Forerunner 245 Music or the Timex Ironman Transit+ 33mm Watch can help you count the calories burnt.

 Using a yoga or training mat is recommended for this workout.
 Combined with other workouts, working the abs will allow to strengthen and firm the lowers abdominal muscles.
 You can do this series five times in a row, with a pause between each one.